About Spring Hill

 - Clothing resembling pajamas or pajama pants/tops should not be worn (except for special events or occasions).

-- Hats and caps are not to be worn in the building (except for special events or occasions).
+- Hats, caps, and hoods are not to be worn in the building (except for special events or occasions).

 Parents of students who continue to break the dress codes will be called for a conference.